 Even though I had my degree, I couldn’t even get a job as a receptionist.
-I had no work experience and a degree in Liberal Arts doesn’t exactly open doors for anyone.
-It’s the golden lie that we all buy into, that a degree could offer a career and an opportunity for a future.
+I had no work experience, and a degree in Liberal Arts doesn’t exactly open doors for anyone.
+It’s the golden lie that we all buy - that a degree could offer a career and an opportunity for a future.

-Her disappointment rung in her voice whenever Miles called to tell us about Grad school or his fancy architecture job.
+Her disappointment rang in her voice whenever she talked about me after Miles would call to tell us about Grad school or his fancy architecture job.
 It was hard moving anywhere in that house without seeing her disappointed glances.

 Or my stepfather.

-He and I, well we just never got along.
-It wasn't like my life was blasting off or going anywhere, which just was added fuel to the fire that he stoked between me and my Mom.
+He and I, well, we just never got along.
+It wasn’t like my life was blasting off or going anywhere, which just was added fuel to the fire that he stoked between my Mom and me.
 So, if I could take longer cleaning during closing time, I took the time.

 “No psycho.
 I was held up at the restaurant.
 It was a long close,” I replied.

 “I called Kim.
 You should’ve been back 2 hours ago,” she said, trying to trap me into whatever lie she just so happened to dream up.

 “What?
 Look, I already told you-”